Who We Are

 Pilar Hernandez-Wolfe has a Doctorate in Counseling Psychology from the University of Massachusetts at Amherst.
 She is a Licensed Marriage and Family Therapist and Professional Counselor, and approved clinical supervisor.
 She has been involved in academia for the past 21 years.
 She has taught, written and conducted research in national and international contexts including her native Colombia and Mexico.
 She pioneered the concept of vicarious resilience in the context of torture survivor treatment and mental health services addressing politically based violence.
 She has authored numerous peer reviewed articles and chapters in mental health, and in the training of clinicians, including the book “A Borderland’s view of Latinos, Latin Americans and Decolonization, Rethinking Mental Health.
 Her latest co-authored book on vicarious resilience was recently published in Spanish by the Javeriana University in Colombia.
 Her current interests involve traumatic stress, resilience in the context of decolonization, ecoinformed therapies and systems thinking and the animal human bond.
 She has a private practice in Portland.

-Nathan is serving as the Facilitator for the Plant Medicine Healing Alliance.
-Previously he was an advisor to Oregon’s ballot Measure 109 (Psilocybin Therapy Initiative), helped with ballot Measure 110, and was a founding member of the Craft Cannabis Alliance and the campaign to create interstate adult-use cannabis commerce by the end of 2021.
+Nate is serving as the Facilitator for the Plant Medicine Healing Alliance.
+Previously he was an initial advisor to Oregon’s Ballot Measure 109 (the Psilocybin Services Initiative), helped with Ballot Measure 110, and was a founding member of the Craft Cannabis Alliance and the campaign to create interstate adult-use cannabis commerce to accelerate the end of the drug war.

 Leon is committed to cultivating community coherence by building the strength and resilience of local networks.
 He takes his passion for social change into all his work, whether production managing events, nourishing group dynamics, designing experiences, and navigating change.
 He loves working with group process methods that access the collective intelligence such as the World Café, Open Space, the healing power of creating healthy boundaries in work and life, as well as the transformational power of dance and festival culture.